Larouex/raspberry-pi-refrigerator-monitor/README.md

 ### Soldering the Connection to the TTL Converter
-![alt text](./Assets/solder-serial-ttl.png "Solder Serial TTL") The first task is to solder wire connectors for our "RS232 to TTL Converter" that connect the serial output of the Cold Hub and gather telemetry.
+![alt text](./Assets/solder-serial-ttl.png "Solder Serial TTL") The first task is to solder wire connectors for our "RS232 to TTL Converter" that connect the serial output of the Refrideration Monitor and gather telemetry.
 I am showing using for colored wires to make the differentiation between...

 * GND - Ground (Black Wire)
 * TX - Transmit (Green Wire)